Virginia security deposit is held to pay for items damaged

 the landlord 30 days written notice prior to move-out in order

 to get the security deposit back.
-Even if

 the lease does not require it, notify the landlord prior